The drawings module turns a Scene's 3D content into a

 Pass

 hideHidden: trueto drop edges occluded by other source meshes along the projection direction.
-Pass an HLEOptions object to tune resolution, per-edge sample count, and depth bias.5) Solid fills
+Pass an HLEOptions to tune resolution, per-edge sample count, and depth bias.5) Solid fills

 Pass